IvanKostyuk94/f_esc/README.md

     <li><b>fesc_vs_quant.ipynb:</b> Used for analyzing the average escape fraction as a function of different properties.
     <li><b>clean_up.ipynb:</b> Collection of short scripts to delete unnecessary files in the simulation runs in order to reduce memory usage.
     <li><b>halo_image.ipynb:</b> Used to create projected images of halos as seen in fig. 4.
 This notebook needs the full halo maps and therefore also the full simulation results.
+    <li><b>large_radii.ipynb:</b> Used to analyze the escape fraction as a function of distance from the halo center.
+Not used in the final project.